-The system of "bloc politics" in the UN is one in which nations have organized themselves into groups based on areas of mutual interest.
+Nations with mutual interests have used a system of "bloc politics" to organize their efforts within the UN.
 These blocs tend to be made up of nations with similar political, historical or cultural backgrounds.
 They are often formed on a geographical basis, but this is not exclusively the case.
 By organizing themselves with other nations that hold similar interests, bloc Members hope to increase their influence above the level that they would have as a single nation in the General Assembly.